Roger McGuinn: Post-Byrds

 Roger McGuinn solo performing in Florence, South Carolina in 2024.

 Folk Den

-Roger McGuinn has used the Internet to continue the folk music tradition since November 1995 by recording a different folk song each month on his Folk Den site.
+McGuinn has used the Internet to continue the folk music tradition by recording a different folk song each month on his Folk Den site.
 The songs are made available from his Web site, and a selection (with guest vocalists) was released on CD as Treasures from the Folk Den, which was nominated for a Grammy Award in 2002 for Best Traditional Folk Album.
 In November 2005, McGuinn released a four-CD box set containing one hundred of his favorite songs from the Folk Den.